hwchen/keyring-rs/README.md

 ## Usage

-__Currently supports Linux, macOS, and Windows.__ Please file issues if you have any problems or bugs!
+__Currently supports Linux, iOS, macOS, and Windows.__ Please file issues if you have any problems or bugs!

 To use this library in your project add the following to your `Cargo.toml` file: